khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ### UI icons

-As the largest of the four collections, comprising of several subcategories, these icons are used for everything from the editor in discussions to representing GitLab concepts.
-They can be interactive or informational depending on the context.
+As the largest of the four collections, comprising of several subcategories, these icons are used broadly in the product to represent GitLab concepts and indicate actions and information in the UI.
+UI icons can be interactive or informational depending on the context.
 Third-party brand icons are included in this collection, but are exempt from most design guidelines.

 ### Status icons